+(13) Fieldwork participants:

-- (13) All fieldwork participants have a responsibility under OHS legislation to take all reasonably practicable steps to protect the health and safety of themselves and others and cooperate with the University to enable it to comply with any legislative requirements. - (14) All fieldwork participants must accept the directions of the Fieldwork Leader during the course of the field work. - (15) Employees and students participating in fieldwork must provide current next of kin and emergency contact details to the fieldwork leader prior to undertaking fieldwork.
+- have a responsibility under WHS legislation to take all reasonably practicable steps to protect the health and safety of themselves and others and cooperate with the University to enable it to comply with any legislative requirements; - b. must accept the directions of the Fieldwork Leader during the course of the field work; and - c. must provide current next of kin and emergency contact details to the fieldwork leader prior to undertaking fieldwork.
 Details provided will be treated confidentially.